rltillett/wrangling-genomics/_episodes/03-automation.md

 > ## Indentation
 >
 > All of the statements within your `for` loop (i.e. everything after the `for` line and including the `done` line)
 > need to be indented.
-This indicates to the shell interpretor that these statements are all part of the `for` loop
+This indicates to the reader (and you the writer) that these statements are all part of the `for` loop
 > and should be done once per input.
+Some other scripting languages, namely Python, require indentation in loops, so this is a good habit to follow.
 >
 {: .callout}